opensearch-project/.github/RESPONSIBILITIES.md

 ### Be Responsive

 Respond to enhancement requests, and forum posts.
 Allocate time to reviewing and commenting on issues and conversations as they come in.

 ### Maintain Overall Health of the Repo

 Keep the `main` branch at production quality at all times.
 Backport features as needed.
 Cut release branches and tags to enable future patches.

+#### Keep Dependencies up to Date

+Maintaining up-to-date dependencies on third party projects reduces the risk of security vulnerabilities.
+The Open Source Security Foundation (OpenSSF) [recommends](https://github.com/ossf/scorecard/blob/main/docs/checks.md#dependency-update-tool) either [dependabot](https://docs.github.com/en/code-security/dependabot) or [renovatebot](https://docs.renovatebot.com/).
+Both of these applications generate Pull Requests for dependency version updates.
+ - Renovate is integrated as part of the Remediate app in [Mend for Github](https://github.com/apps/mend-for-github-com), which is enabled on all opensearch-project repositories.
+It can be enabled in the `.whitesource` configuration file as described in the [Mend Remediate and Renovate](https://docs.mend.io/bundle/integrations/page/mend_remediate_and_renovate.html#Integration-with-Mend-Renovate) documentation.
+The [Merge Confidence](https://docs.renovatebot.com/merge-confidence/) feature can be configured to provide maintainers more information on the age, adoption rate, and percent test passing rate of other repositories.
+Mend maintains a "Dependency Dashboard" Issue in the repository with centralized information on pending version update PRs.
+ - Dependabot is integrated with GitHub and can be enabled by adding a [`dependabot.yml`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates) file to the repo.
+Dependabot does not have any centralized management dashboard, so maintainers may use tags or other PR filters to track pending updates.

 ### Manage Roadmap